moveworks/data-api/README.md

 # Moveworks Data Pipeline

-A robust Python-based data pipeline that extracts data from the Moveworks Analytics API and loads it into Snowflake with comprehensive analytics views.
+A robust Python-based data pipeline that extracts data from the Moveworks Data API and loads it into Snowflake with comprehensive analytics views.

+You can download sample API responses for each endpoint from here: [Sample Responses](https://github.com/moveworks/data-api/raw/refs/heads/main/Sample%20responses.zip)

 ## 🎯 Overview